laithnas/agentic-era-hack/README.md

 A base **ReAct Agent** built with Google’s **Agent Development Kit (ADK)**.
 Generated with [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack) version `0.14.1`.

-CareGuide is an **AI-powered medical assistant** that helps users triage symptoms, find nearby healthcare facilities, estimate costs, check medication safety, and prepare for medical visits — all within strict safety guardrails.
+CareGuide is an **AI-powered medical assistant** that helps users triage symptoms, find nearby healthcare facilities, estimate costs, check medication safety, and prepare for medical visits, all within strict safety guardrails.

 ⚠️ **Disclaimer**: This project does not diagnose, prescribe, or replace professional medical advice.
 All responses are for **general guidance only**.